yokeshezumalai/TMDB/README.md

 - Live Data
 - Used Data Binding for views
 - Used AppCache - Cached the data of each and every page using HashMap - key Value - Key will contains the page number and value contains the contents - Just to explain cache can be involved and used.
 I have implemented the cache to avoid the mulitple network calls.
-But again i just saved in the cache, i didn't use it, since its the one page application.
-But it can be used.
 - Used Navigation Graph component.
-- API Unit Testing using Mockito
+- API Unit Testing using Mockito.
+- First fragment will display all the movies , and also details of each movies wil be displayed in the next fragment by clicking on that.
+- Accessed the Genre API and saved it in cache - so that for each and every movie , we can access and filter and display the names